Saugus Middle-High School: High school

 Prior to the construction of a dedicated High School building, Saugus High classes were held in the Town Hall (now an American Legion hall) and the top floor of the Roby School.

 From 1906 to 1955, Saugus High School was located on the corner of Central and Winter Streets.
 The building was expanded several times to accommodate the growing student population.
 The next Saugus High campus opened in September 1955.
 The single-story structure included a cafeteria, auditorium, offices, classrooms, and a gymnasium.
-The 1906 High School housed as a junior high school and elementary school until a 1963 arson.
+The 1906 High School was a junior high school and elementary school until a 1963 arson.
 Only the 1935 addition survived, which remained an elementary school until 2003.
 In the summer of 2020, the 1955 Saugus High School was demolished to make way for a new sports complex.

 The current Saugus Middle-High campus opened in 2020.
 Construction began on the northern portion of the school's property for a new complex in late 2018.
 The complex is occupied by both Saugus High School and Saugus Middle School and can hold up to 1,360 students.
 The Saugus Middle-High School was completed almost two years later in early 2020 with high school students officially moving into the new complex in April 2020.